abgondin/leaflet-challenge/README.md

 ![4-JSON](Images/4-JSON.png)

-A Leaflet map was used to plot all of the earthquakes from your data set based on their longitude and latitude.
+A Leaflet map was created to plot all of the earthquakes from the dataset based on their longitude and latitude.
    * The data markers reflect the magnitude of the earthquake in their size and color.
 Earthquakes with higher magnitudes appear larger and darker.
    * Includes popups that provide additional information about the earthquake when a marker is clicked.
    * A legend that provides context for the map data.